mediapills/cloud-custodian/docs/source/gcp/examples/kubernetes-node-create.rst

-Kubernetes - Example 2
+Kubernetes - Control Cluster Settings
 =======================

-The example shows how to notify to Cloud Pub/Sub information about {details} ....
+In GKE, a cluster consists of at least one master and multiple worker machines called nodes.
+A cluster is the foundation of GKE: the Kubernetes objects that represent your containerized applications all run on top of a cluster.
+Custodian can check that configurations of all clusters in your organization follow an established devops convention and/or best practices.

+Note that the ``notify`` action requires a Pub/Sub topic to be configured.
 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

-In the example below, the policy notifies users if the GKE CreateNode action appears in the logs.
+In the example below, the policy reports clusters which maintenance window (its start time) differs from a recommended value (e.g., 03:00 GMT).

 .. code-block:: yaml